Warsaw Modlin Airport

-Warsaw Modlin Airport is an international airport located in the town of Nowy Dwór Mazowiecki, approximately 40 km (25 miles) north of central Warsaw, Poland.
+Warsaw Modlin Airport is an international airport located in the town of Nowy Dwór Mazowiecki, approximately 40 km north of central Warsaw, Poland.
 The airport is intended to be used by low-cost carriers serving Warsaw.
-As of 2017, it is the fifth busiest airport in the country, with 2,932,639 passengers served annually.
-The airport's only regular connections are served by Ryanair, while other carriers, such as Enter Air, operate seasonal services.
+In 2025, it was the seventh-busiest airport in Poland, serving 1,744,056 passengers annually.
 The city's main international airport is Warsaw Chopin Airport.